kennalewi/digitalgarden/content/a body of work for thesis.md

 my art might not take the form of a specific medium, or physical sculpture even.
 Consider how you can create installations or **spaces for institutional critique**.

 I'm considering what it means to create [[Speculative Objects]].
-I haven't researched what they are fully, but
+I haven't researched what they are fully, and what they can be in my practice.
+I've heard of art taking the form of an [[Art Objects|Art Object]], Will have to research that more as well (because I'm not so sure what the difference is haha).